 This morning, I weighed in at 162.2 pounds.

-It's been a long and arduous journey over the last few years, for my health.
-Something I don’t talk about often, but I now think it’s silly to keep hidden, is that I have/had an auto-immune disease.
-Specifically, Hashimoto’s Thyroiditis.
-(I say have/had, because it’s dormant right now, but any damage done is permanent.)
+It’s been a long and arduous journey over the last few years, for my health.
+Something I don’t talk about often, but I now think it’s silly to keep hidden, is that I have an auto-immune disease — Hashimoto’s Thyroiditis.

 Having depleted thyroid function makes it significantly harder to stay healthy, even if I do take thyroid replacement hormone every morning (and will have to continue to do so for the rest of my life).
 I have to watch what I eat incredibly carefully.

-I’ve been thinking a lot about how far I’ve come since that car accident, partly because Batman vs. Superman, the sequel to Man of Steel, is about to come out.
+I’ve been thinking a lot about how far I’ve come since that car accident, partly because the sequel to Man of Steel is about to come out.

 We, as society, tend to worship these perfectly chiseled bodies, and that’s not particularly healthy.
 It’s a line of thought that’s never been healthy for me.
 Even now, I’ll look at myself in the mirror one morning and still see that same 242 pound self.

 How can I ever be happy with my body if I hold myself up to such impossible expectations?

 So I accept my body and all its limitations.

 I’m grateful for having gotten a second chance, and I remember it every single morning.